laurolins/nanocube/README.md

 ```

 `ncwebviewer-config` is a python script and requires the `requests` and
-`future` packages, install them by:
+`future` packages, install them by (use `pip install --user` for installations to the user's home directories):
 ```
 pip install requests future
 ```